 To treat your Crohn’s disease, your doctor will recommend what medicines to take and whether you might need surgery.
 But you play a big role, too.

-There’s a lot you can do to help manage the symptoms and ease the stress of this condition.
+There’s a lot you can do to help manage the symptoms, ease the stress of this condition, and feel in control.

 1. Nourish Yourself

 Crohn’s disease may make it harder for your body to take in calories and important nutrients.

 You may also need to take specific vitamins, like B12 or D, or certain minerals, like iron or calcium.
 You could also ask your doctor if it would help for you to work with a nutritionist.